WilliamTheMarsman/nexus-repository-helm/README.md

 ## Getting help

 Looking to contribute to our code but need some help?
-There's a few ways to get information:
+There are a few ways to get information:

 * Chat with us on [Gitter](https://gitter.im/sonatype/nexus-developers)
 * Check out the [Nexus3](http://stackoverflow.com/questions/tagged/nexus3) tag on Stack Overflow